michaelpq/michaelpq.github.io/_posts/2015-03-27-postgres-9-5-feature-foreign-table-inheritance.markdown

     =# CREATE USER MAPPING FOR PUBLIC SERVER server_5434 OPTIONS (password '');
     CREATE USER MAPPING

-And now here are the local tables:
+And now here are the local tables (note that it is possible as well to create CHECK constraints on the foreign child tables to give the planner hints on how queriea would behave remotely as no constraint check is done locally on foreign tables):

     =# CREATE TABLE log_entries(log_time timestamp, entry text);
     CREATE TABLE